-Retirement Planning is Different for Federal Employees
+Retirement Planning for Federal Employees is Different

+Retirement planning for federal employees is unique.
 As a Federal Employee, you know you have one of the most complex benefits systems around.
 I also think it’s one of the best, if you can learn to navigate all of the rules, regs and unique twists and turns.

 Over the years I’ve had the opportunity to help my clients, individual federal employees, through the entire retirement process.